(Tony) J. Batten

 exhibitions that linked the C.S.P.W.C. with the National Ballet

-of Canada, he went on to run the Society’s annual juried exhibitions.
+of Canada, he went on to run the Society’s annual juried exhibitions

-Castle was a major coup for the country and the C.S.P.W.C.
+at Windsor Castle was a major coup for the country and the C.S.P.W.C.

 Elected President of the C.S.P.W.C. for the period